 The final copy of the thesis should be read with utmost care, especially for typographical errors.
 Th.M. and honors theses are bound by and deposited in the Library, to become a permanent—and public—monument to your years here.

 FALL 2014 DEADLINE: 5 pm Tuesday, December 2

 Theses submitted after the deadline will be considered by the faculty council at its next meeting after the final submission and, if accepted, will be subject to a full grade penalty (e.g., A becomes B).
 Students whose theses are not submitted on time will normally register, without grade penalty, for a semester of continuation.

 1. M.A.
 Thesis (TS 305) and M.Div.
 Thesis Option (TS 305):

 Electronic Copy to Office of Academic Affairs.
-After the advisor has accepted the final version of the thesis, an electronic copy of the thesis (as PDF file) must be submitted to the Office of Academic Affairs by the deadline indicated in the Academic Calendar.
+After the advisor has accepted the final version of the thesis, an electronic copy of the thesis (as PDF file) must be emailed to Office of Academic Affairs by the deadline indicated in the Academic Calendar.
 The thesis is then evaluated by the advisor.

 2. Honors Thesis (TS 310) and Th.M.
 Thesis (TS 401–402):

 a.
 Electronic Copy to Office of Academic Affairs.
-After the advisor has accepted the final version of the thesis, an electronic copy of the thesis (as PDF file) must be submitted to the Office of Academic Affairs by the deadline indicated in the Academic Calendar.
+After the advisor has accepted the final version of the thesis, an electronic copy of the thesis (as PDF file) must be emailed to Office of Academic Affairs by the deadline indicated in the Academic Calendar.
 The thesis is then evaluated by two readers: the first reader is the student's thesis advisor and the second is appointed by the Associate Dean for Academic Affairs from among the other faculty of the seminary.